"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: NES Risk Analysis Results

-\paragraph{Security Downgrades in Transactions (C2).} For \textit{Transactional Edits}, the difference between commercial tools and our baseline is minimal, with commercial tools often exhibiting slightly higher vulnerability rates including V7 (+5.5\%) and V9 (+16.11\%).
-This alignment confirms our finding of NES model's semantic blindness.
-The slight increase in vulnerability suggests that in complex, real-world development scenarios, the security risks are exacerbated by the diverse source of contexts combined together.
+\paragraph{Security Downgrades in Transactions (C2).} For \textit{Transactional Edits}, the gap between commercial tools and our baseline is minimal, with commercial tools even exhibiting slightly higher vulnerability rates on V7 (+5.5\%) and V9 (+16.11\%).
+This alignment confirms that semantic blindness is not an artifact of \tool{Zeta} but a property of the NES paradigm, and the small increase suggests that in real-world development the diversity of combined context sources further exacerbates the risk.